 Start by knowing the candidate market.
 What is the competitiveness of the talent market in the target function, industry, geography, and desired background?
 Seeking an MIT engineer in San Jose, CA with 15 years of experience, in 5G component manufacturing, with Asia experience, is a very different challenge than seeking a beverage distribution manager in Dallas.

 Understand the current compensation and benefits packages offered by your strongest talent competition (not product competition).
 The world is moving ever faster, and so it is with wages.
 Even a single year can make a material difference.
 Sure, the base salary may have only gone up 4% in a strong year.
 But what about the value of their yearly bonus, or stock, or retention bonuses?
 These components of remuneration can go up much faster.
 What you thought was a $12K adjustment ends up being much more; best to know beforehand so you can inform the hiring team and plan for it early.

 Companies are often becoming much more flexible in pay for similar or even the same job titles.
 Best-in-class companies could have a title such as Manager or Senior Engineer while having pay ranges within the title that vary as much as +/- 25%.
 Wider ranges enable businesses to compete for the absolute top talent and place them wherever needed.
 Do not overly rely on ordinary compensation surveys for high-quality talent as they may not be reliable in many cases.
 Use actual and current market information.
 A relationship with a solid, reputable talent agency, such as SCM Talent Group, can typically provide a lot of detail and guidance.

 After understanding the market compensation, the next step is to develop an offer.
 It is not advised to come in with a very low offer.
-While providing a lowball job offer to a potential employee may save your organization money on the front end, but down the road, that decision to lowball may cost you dearly later.
+Providing a lowball job offer to a potential employee could save your organization money on the front end.
+But, that decision to lowball may cost you dearly later.

 It may seem like you are “saving” a lot on the hire, but at what cost?